-The Person Profile block has a setting that lets you specify an SMS number to send texts from.
-Once that's configured, volunteers with access to Check-in Manager can send the parent a customized message.
-Or, if any are configured, they can also use a personal or shared SMS Snippet.
+The Person Profile block has a setting that lets you specify a Twilio number to send texts from.
+Once that's configured, your volunteers who have access to Check-in Manager will have a text input box they can use to send the parent a message.
 Easy!

-To access the messaging feature, click the SMS icon next to a person's phone number when you're looking at their profile in Check-in Manager.
-As pictured above, this will open a popup window where you can provide your SMS message or Snippet (the Snippet text can be modified) and hit Send to contact the person.
+To access the messaging feature, click the SMS icon next to a person's phone number when you're looking at their profile.
+As pictured above, this will open up a text box where you can type your SMS message and hit send to contact the person.

-Here's what you need to make sure Rock is set up in order to make this work:
+Here's what you need to make sure Rock is set up in order for that box to show up:

 - The SMS Communication Medium needs to be enabled and configured with an enabled SMS Transport (see SMS: Twilio in the Communicating with Rock manual). - As noted in the above link, you need to add at least one SMS From Value to your Defined Values - You need to select the SMS number which will be used to send messages from Check-in Manager.
 To do this, go to [yourrockserver].com/checkinmanager and search for someone in your database.
 Click on their row to load the Check-In Manager Person Profile (the page in the above screenshot).
-The block settings for the block on this page include a Send SMS From setting (see image below) where you can choose one of your SMS numbers.
+The block settings for the block on this page include a Send SMS From setting where you can choose one of your SMS numbers.
 Select one and click "Save". - Finally, the person whose profile you're viewing needs to have a phone number with SMS enabled.
-If SMS is not enabled, you'll see their phone numbers listed and linked for calling, but you won't see the option to send them an SMS message.
+If they don't, you'll see their phone numbers listed and linked for calling, but you won't see the option to send them an SMS message.